Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Abstract

 \section{Abstract}

 In data-rich domains such as vision, language, and speech, deep learning prevails to deliver high-performance task-specific models and can even learn general task-agnostic representations for efficient finetuning to downstream tasks.
-However, deep learning in resource-limited domains still faces the following challenges including (i) limited data, (ii) constrained model development cost, and (iii) lack of adequate pre-trained models for effective finetuning.
-This paper introduces a new technique called \textit{model reprogramming} to bridge this gap.
+However, deep learning in resource-limited domains still faces multiple challenges including (i) limited data, (ii) constrained model development cost, and (iii) lack of adequate pre-trained models for effective finetuning.
+This paper provides an overview of \textit{model reprogramming} to bridge this gap.
 Model reprogramming enables resource-efficient cross-domain machine learning by repurposing and reusing a well-developed pre-trained model from a source domain to solve tasks in a target domain \textit{without} model finetuning, where the source and target domains can be vastly different.
 In many applications, model reprogramming outperforms transfer learning and training from scratch.
-This paper elucidates the methodology of model reprogramming, summarizes existing use cases, provides a theoretical explanation on the success of model reprogramming, and concludes with a discussion on open-ended research questions and opportunities.
+This paper elucidates the methodology of model reprogramming, summarizes existing use cases, provides a theoretical explanation of the success of model reprogramming, and concludes with a discussion on open-ended research questions and opportunities.
 A list of model reprogramming studies is actively maintained and updated at \url{https://github.com/IBM/model-reprogramming}.